Youth Wellbeing Project equips you to critique porn’s impact on individuals, relationships, families, communities & nations

 SafetyIQ and PreventionIQ programs

-Releasing in 2018, this educational package provides training for staff within schools; educational materials for delivery with students; guidance to implement policies, processes and practices; and tools to partner with parents through comprehensive online learning.
+SafetyIQ and PreventionIQ is a whole school approach to prevent sexual harms, and build young people’s resilience and resistance to exploitation and hypersexualized culture.
+Piloting in 2018, SafetyIQ for Primary Schools and PreventionIQ for Middle and Secondary Schools, provides training for staff; educational materials for delivery with students; guidance to implement policies, processes and practices; and tools to partner with parents through comprehensive online learning.

 Critical Porn Analysis